devtron-labs/devtron/docs/user-guide/application-groups.md

 * Deployment history
 * Configurations

+{% hint style="info" %}
+Users need to have [View only permission](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to view all the applications within a group.
+{% endhint %}

 First, we will walk you through the [key features](#key-features) of Application Groups, followed by [additional features](#additional-features) that will help you perform bulk actions.

 ---